Ustym-creator/Hello-world/README.md

 # Hello-world

 Hi Humans!

-I'm Musician from Ukraine and i work in china.
+I'm musician from Ukraine and i work in china.
 I play the clarinet in symphoni orchestra.
 I just need free network connection for my professional development.